sameerafarvin/capstone/README.md

 ## Font

-I used Open sans as the primary font.
+I used Open Sans as the primary font.
 Open sans creates a clean, modern and highly readable interface that aligns with the calming and positive nature of the Food Bazaar application.
 The font weights are varied throughout the project for headings and subheadings.

 # Key Features